d6y/oner/README.md

 - [Learn Rules from a Single Feature (OneR)](https://christophm.github.io/interpretable-ml-book/rules.html#learn-rules-from-a-single-feature-oner), in [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/).
 You'll also find links there to [implementations in R, Python, Java](https://christophm.github.io/interpretable-ml-book/rules.html#software-and-alternatives).

+## Terminology

+I'm following the terminology from Holte (1993):

+- Attribute (a.k.a. feature)
+- Value
+- Class (a.k.a. classification, prediction)
+- Example (a.k.a. instance)

 ## Example data sets

+I have taken data sets and converted to CSV where necessary, including adding header rows.

 The `data` folder contains the following data from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/citation_policy.html):